awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Path to the harness source file for which a `Makefile.aquifer` will be generated.
-By default, `aquifer` will search the working directory for a file that ends with "_harness.c".
-If the number of such files in the working directory is not exactly 1, `aquifer` will throw an error.
+Path to the harness source file for which a `Makefile.arpa` will be generated.
+By default, `arpa` will search the working directory for a file that ends with "_harness.c".
+If the number of such files in the working directory is not exactly 1, `arpa` will throw an error.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">